Emergent stability in complex network dynamics

-Consider a complex system of $N$ interacting components (nodes), whose dynamic activities $\x(t) = (x_1(t),\dots,x_N(t))^{\top}$ are driven by nonlinear pairwise interactions.
+\textbf{ Fixes-point dynamics}.\ Consider a complex system of $N$ interacting components (nodes), whose dynamic activities $\x(t) = (x_1(t),\dots,x_N(t))^{\top}$ are driven by pairwise interactions, potentially nonlinear.
 The system's fixed-points $\x_\alpha$ capture static states, which, unperturbed, remain independent of time.
 The dynamics in the vicinity of these fixed-point can be examined through the system's response to small perturbations $\delta \x(t)$, which, in the linear regime, can be approximated by

 Here $J$, an $N \times N$ matrix, represents the system's Jacobian around $\x_\alpha$, which approximates, through a set of linear equations, the original nonlinear system's dynamics in the perturbative limit, \textit{i.e}.\ small activity changes $\x(t) = \x_{\alpha} + \delta \x(t)$.
-Hence, $J$'s spectral properties, and specifically its principal eigenvalue $\lambda$, are of crucial importance in characterizing the system's fixed-point behavior.
+Hence, $J$'s spectral properties, and specifically its principal eigenvalue $\lambda$, are crucial for characterizing the system's fixed-point behavior.